 Iman is much sought after teacher and performer in his hometown of Irvine, California.
 A passionate educator, he maintains a successful private teaching studio and has taught at the prestigious Orange County School for the Arts.
 His students have been concertmasters and members of the Irvine, All-Southern and All-State California Honors Orchestras, Orange County Youth Symphony Orchestra and Orange County School of the Arts Symphony Orchestra, as well as winners of international and regional competitions.
 They have gone on to study at Princeton, Columbia, Northwestern and Chapman Universities, and California State University Long Beach, and have performed at Carnegie Hall, Sydney Opera House and Segerstrom Hall.
-He is the Founder and Artistic Director of the Irvine Music Festival, an international summer training program which attracts world-class faculty and guest artists.
+He is the Founder and Artistic Director of the Irvine Music Festival, an international summer training program which attracts inspired young participants and world-class faculty and guest artists.

 In addition to his music accomplishments, Iman earned a Master of Arts degree from Harvard University's highly competitive Regional Studies in East Asian studies program.
 He attended the Inter-University Center for Advanced Japanese Studies in Yokohama, Japan on full scholarship from the United States government's Foreign Language and Area Studies program, and as a recipient of a grant from the Edwin O. Reischauer Foundation he also conducted summer research as a translator for the Saito Kinen Matsumoto Festival led by Seiji Ozawa.
 Iman received Harvard’s esteemed Joseph Fletcher Memorial Award for Outstanding Graduation Thesis, writing on the film music of Japanese composer Toru Takemitsu.